 (c) is likely to be taken away from the hospital or nursing home without the consent of the patient or the person in charge.

+[Regulation 6 amended in Gazette 21 Sep 2007 p.
+4734.]

 7. Storage and destruction of Part 5 records

-(1) The Commissioner of Police, the Corruption and Crime Commission and the Australian Crime Commission must —
+(1) The Commissioner of Police, the Corruption and Crime Commission, a designated Commission and the Australian Crime Commission must —

 (a) keep every Part 5 record in a secure place in accordance with section 41(1)(a) of the Act as if it were a record obtained under a warrant; and